Cray-HPE/docs-csm/install/deploy_management_nodes.md

    Then run the commands above to complete the process.

-1. Ensure that the current time is set in BIOS for all management NCNs.
+1. <s>Ensure that the current time is set in BIOS for all management NCNs.

    Each NCN is booted to the BIOS menu, the date and time are checked, and set to the current UTC time if needed.